mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 would get involved early,
 we can surely teach everyone else to use it ethically!

-Once we've established some useful norms -- a 'best practice' or two --
-I can't imagine anyone
-[_crowd violently storms the capitol_].

 Every tool is a hammer,
 and it's up to us
 to determine _individually_